Periodontology

 Causes of disease

 The disease is a sign of improper or insufficient oral hygiene, resulting in the mineralization of residual soft deposits (food and bacteria) on the teeth.
 This leads to the formation of tartar, one of the main causes of disease progression.
-Additionally, smoking is a major factor, as it reduces the gums' ability to heal, accelerating the disease's advancement.
+There are several factors that contribute to the worsening of periodontal disease, one of which is smoking.

 Stages of the disease